FEVE™ - Full Evaporative Vacuum Extraction

 FEVE provides complete analysis of SVOCs in water matrices.

-Full Evaporative Vacuum Extraction, or FEVE, is a new Sorbent Pen extraction technique for preparing samples for GCMS analysis that eliminates the need to “compete” with the matrix for compound affinity, because the complete volatile matrix is evaporated “through” the sorbent during the extraction process, leaving no choice for the compounds of interest but to be transferred to the Sorbent Pens.
-Therefore, all polar and non-polar target compounds are recovered equally, which is not the case with virtually any other extraction methods.
-FEVE uses the volatilizing matrix as the carrier gas rather than having to provide an external carrier gas, which dramatically reduces the potential for channeling and analyte breakthrough.
-FEVE can be used for any sample containing a volatile matrix with low suspended solids, including water, water/solvent mixes, and solvent extracts.
-For extracts, FEVE can be considered an alternative for Programmable Temperature Vaporization (PTV) injection, as FEVE can handle up to 5000ul sample volumes while leaving all non-GC compatible compounds in the vial, rather than in the GC liner.
-With FEVE extractions, sensitivity increases, while GCMS maintenance is vastly reduced.
+Full Evaporative Vacuum Extraction (FEVE) is a Sorbent Pen extraction technique for preparing samples for GCMS analysis that evaporates the entire sample through the sorbent to recover semi-volatile compounds boiling up to 600 °C. Polar and non-polar target compounds are recovered equally, unlike other extraction methods for SVOCs that can show a bias towards one or the other.
+FEVE uses the volatilizing matrix as the carrier gas rather than relying on an external carrier gas, which dramatically reduces the potential for channeling and analyte breakthrough.
+FEVE can be used for any sample containing a volatile matrix with low suspended solids, including water, water/solvent mixtures, and solvent extracts.
+For extracts, FEVE can be considered an alternative to Programmable Temperature Vaporization (PTV) injection, as FEVE can handle up to 5000ul of sample while leaving all non-GC compatible compounds in the vial, rather than in the GC liner.
+With FEVE extractions, sensitivity increases while GCMS maintenance is vastly reduced.

 FEVE performs the extraction in 2 sequential stages: